raycast/extensions/extensions/hidemyemail/README.md

 # Hide My Email

-Tired of endlessly navigating through System Settings to create a new Hide My Email address?
-Then this extension might be exactly what you need!
+Tired of endlessly navigating through System Settings to create a new iCloud Hide My Email address?
+This extension might be exactly what you need!

 ## Commands

 ### List Emails

-Provides an interface for managing all generated Hide My Email addresses.
+Provides an interface for managing all generated iCloud Hide My Email addresses.

 ### Create New Mail

-A quick way to generate a new Hide My Email address.
+A quick way to generate a new iCloud Hide My Email address.

 ## Screenshots